What is Sub-Ohm Vaping and Why Does it Exist?

 If we increase the power of the battery, the current will increase.
 If we increase the resistance of the circuit, the current will decrease.

-But how is this relevant to vaping?
+How is this relevant to vaping?

-So how do you increase the current without the coil melting?
+So, how do you increase the current without the coil melting?
 All you need to do is reduce the resistance of the coil, and the easiest way to do this is by making the coil itself thicker.
 Think of the number of cars (current) that can travel down a motorway as opposed to a single country lane in any given time period – the extra lanes provide more space for a greater amount of traffic.

-Hence why ‘sub-ohm vaping’ refers to any coil with a resistance of less than one ohm.
+Hence, why ‘sub-ohm vaping’ refers to any coil with a resistance of less than one ohm.

 The greatest issue facing those that enjoy sub-ohm vaping is that it requires more expensive coils, uses a lot more e-liquid, and uses up your battery power much faster.
 However, thanks to the low prices of e-liquid, and the number of high capacity batteries available on the market, these issues are less of a problem today than they were five years ago.
 So next time someone asks you “what is sub-ohm vaping?”, whether or not you wish to give it a try you will, at least, know what they’re talking about.